sea-breezy/pomodoro-timer/README.md

 # Pomodoro timer
-A simple timer app to help you boost your productivity.
+A simple neumorphic timer app to help you boost your productivity.
 Working is cycles of 25min work 5min break and after 3 cycles of work you get a longer 15min break.
 If you don't want to wait for the cicles to complete, you can skip to the next part.
 Click for [Demo](https://pomodoro-app1.netlify.app/).
 <br><br>
 <div align="center">